KimVinod/bts-lyricz/README.md

 ## Credits
 Special thanks to translator armys and genius.com for the lyrics :)<br>
 I do not own any names, images and lyrics.
-All credits goes to BTS and BIGHIT MUSIC
+All credits goes to BTS and BIGHIT MUSIC<br>
+App icon credit: <a href="https://in.pinterest.com/pin/807340670713498489/">Lola</a>

 <p align = "center">
  <br>